 The ideal temperature is between 65 and 80F.

 Most houses may never drop below the minimum amount; but if yours does, you will need to consider heating the enclosure.
-You can do this with a simple heat mat on a thermostat underneath.
+If your heating element is outside the enclosure then you can use a heat mat on a thermostat, but due to the risk of being urinated on or chewed, we recommend a ceramic bulb if the hedgehog could reach the heat mat itself or the wires, again, on a thermostat.
 With a thermostat attached, you may find that this only switches on during very cold periods.
 It is vitally important that you never let the temperature go below 50F as this will cause hibernation – very dangerous in this species which does not naturally hibernate.

 Glass Tank – Harder to modify for heating.